-"Francesco Nardi, my business partner, often went on holiday to Calabria.
-We got to know each other and became good friends," says Enrico.
+‘Francesco Nardi, my current business partner, often went on holiday to Calabria and we got to know each other and became good friends’, says Enrico.
 In 1999, Enrico moved to Zurich for love and began organising small dinners for friends and acquaintances.
-"Because it went down so well, Francesco and I decided to start our own restaurant in 2012.
+‘They proved very popular, so Francesco and I decided to open our own restaurant in 2012.’

-So there are only a handful of menus every day.
-"Today, for example, we serve a marinated swordfish carpaccio or a salad with fresh rocket as a starter," Enrico knows.
-The first course is pasta with spicy aubergine and a pesto of dried tomatoes or a sauce with mussels and chickpeas.
-And for the main course, there is then a choice of a sea bass fillet and a veal escalope.
-"That’s all.
-With such a small menu, I can guarantee that everything is fresh and, above all, seasonal.
-That's important to me."
-Besides, this way it really is like it used to be, like in Enrico’s childhood, when his mother or grandmother would go to the market in the morning and cook whatever was fresh on the day.
+So there are just a handful of choices on the menu each day.
+‘Today, for example, the starters are marinated swordfish carpaccio or a salad with fresh rocket’, says Enrico.
+The first course is pasta with spicy aubergines and a dried tomato pesto or a sauce with mussels and chickpeas.
+And for the main course, there is a choice of sea bass fillet or veal escalope.
+‘That’s it.
+With such a small menu, I can guarantee that everything is fresh and, above all, seasonal, which is important to me.’
+Besides, this is how things used to be, like in Enrico’s childhood, when his mother or grandmother would go to the market in the morning and cook whatever was fresh that day.

-It's a philosophy that often meets with astonished first glances in Zurich, but is then very much appreciated.
-"Here at Chianalea, everyone is equal," says Enrico.
-"It doesn't matter if you’re wearing an expensive Gucci dress or a wrinkled H&M T-shirt: you sit down, you're friendly with each other and you enjoy your food together.
-Very simple."
-Besides the small menu, there is always pizza from the oven.
-"Especially the pizza with Nduja - a spicy Calabrian sausage that almost melts in the oven – is a real hit," says Enrico, pointing to the black chalkboard on which the different pizzas are listed.
-Among them are classics like Margherita or Prosciutto e Funghi, but also more unusual creations with broccoli, with salsiccia or with parmesan, rocket and potatoes.
+It is a philosophy that tends to be met with astonishment at first in Zurich, but then it is very much appreciated.
+‘Here at Chianalea, everyone’s equal’, says Enrico.
+‘Whether you’re wearing an expensive Gucci dress or a creased H&M t-shirt, you sit down, you chat to each other and you enjoy your food together, simple as that.’
+In addition to the small menu, there is always pizza from the stone oven.
+‘The pizza with nduja – a spicy Calabrian sausage that almost melts in the oven – is a particular hit’, Enrico tells us, pointing to the blackboard where the different pizzas are listed.
+They include classics such as Margherita or Prosciutto e Funghi, but also more unusual creations with broccoli, salsiccia or parmesan, rocket and potatoes.